ojilles/jilles.net/_posts/2014-05-28-setting-up-an-hadoop-oozie-coordinator-and-workflow.md

-The definition for this can be [found here](http://oozie.apache.org/docs/3.2.0-incubating/CoordinatorFunctionalSpec.html#a6.6.1._coord:currentint_n_EL_Function_for_Synchronous_Datasets) and is definately worth reading through if you are going to try your hand at Oozie.
+The definition for this can be [found here](http://oozie.apache.org/docs/3.2.0-incubating/CoordinatorFunctionalSpec.html#a6.6.1._coord:currentint_n_EL_Function_for_Synchronous_Datasets) and is definitely worth reading through if you are going to try your hand at Oozie.
 It starts off slightly academic, but includes some helpful examples at the bottom.